LibRerank-Community/LibRerank/README.md

 # LibRerank
 LibRerank is a toolkit for re-ranking algorithms.
 There are a number of re-ranking algorithms, such as PRM, DLCM, GSF, miDNN, SetRank, EGRerank, Seq2Slate.
 It also supports LambdaMART and DNN as initial ranker.
+In addition, an actively maintaing paper list can be found [here](https://github.com/LibRerank-Community/LibRerank/blob/master/paper_list.md).

 ## Get Started